Do You Love Your Label Maker?

 Get to Know Your Label Maker

 It seems like we should just be able to pick it up and use it, but these are mini-computers today.
-Read the manual, watch the YouTube video, or have the salesperson show you their favorite tricks.
+Read the manual, watch the YouTube video, or have the salesperson or professional organizer show you their favorite tricks.
 This is especially true if your label maker connects with your computer.
 Don’t wait until crunch time.
 Get to know how to change font sizes and know how to use only the amount of tape that you need, to save money.
 Label tapes can get expensive!

-My Favorite Label Use
+My Favorite Reason to Label

 Even if you don’t love your label maker today, you will once you start labeling your gadget cords.
 Chances are, you have a drawer full of black or white cords and plugs from gizmos you might not even own anymore, but are afraid to get rid of.
 Once you start labeling the devices you are using right now, you’ll never wonder again wonder what cord goes with what gadget.